umarhamza/Prompts/create_project_audit.md

 * State only what’s evidenced in files; mark unknowns and what to check next.
 * Use British spelling and tight bullets.

----

-Why these tweaks: your **feature plan** template mandates a purely technical deliverable, no PM sections or code, with file/function pointers and optional phases, and emphasises concision and (if needed) limited clarifying questions; your **product brief** template also enforces brevity and a fixed output path—so this audit now follows that same house style.   &#x20;